RTEMS/rtems-docs/c_user/clock_manager.rst

 -----------------

-RTEMS provides the ``rtems_clock_tick`` directive which is called from the user’s real-time clock ISR to inform RTEMS that a tick has elapsed.
+RTEMS provides the ``rtems_clock_tick`` directive which is called from the user's real-time clock ISR to inform RTEMS that a tick has elapsed.
 The tick frequency value, defined in microseconds, is a configuration parameter found in the Configuration Table.
 RTEMS divides one million microseconds